How Fast Is Money Deducted After Writing a Check?

-When you write a check, it’s best to have the funds available in your checking account and assume that the money is gone as soon as you make the payment.
-That said, in most cases, the check won’t clear for several days (or longer), so you may wonder what to expect after you write a check.
+When you write a check, it is critical to have the funds available in your checking account.
+You should also assume that the money is gone from your account as soon as you make the payment.
+That said, in most cases, the check won’t clear for several days (or longer) after you write a check.

 When you pay with a check, the funds typically don’t leave your account until your payee’s bank requests the money from your bank.
 As a result, it may be possible to pay with a check even if you don’t have funds available in your account.

 It may be illegal to pay with a check when you know that there’s no money backing up the check.

 It happens every day, and severe consequences are unlikely (unless you intentionally defraud others or write an especially large check), but it’s not worth testing your luck.

 The speed of check processing depends on several factors, including how and when the check is deposited.
 However, in some cases (such as with online bill payments that you schedule with your bank), the payee doesn’t even need to deposit the check—funds will be deducted from your account when your bank makes the payment.

 In most cases, your payee will deposit your check at their bank or credit union.
 That bank will then request payment by forwarding a copy of the check (or the check itself) to your bank.
 When your bank pays the other bank, the funds are removed from your account.
 This process typically takes several business days.

 If your payee makes remote check deposits, the process goes faster.
 Payees can deposit checks electronically using a mobile phone, computer, or check scanner attached to a cash register.
 Your check will be converted to an image, and that image will be sent to all the banks involved electronically.
 Essentially, electronic deposits eliminate the need (and the time it takes) for your payee to physically get your check to the bank.